-- 1. Finish F1: No special treatment is required after form removal except for curing, repair of defective concrete treatment of surface defects, removal of fins and projections, filling of tie holes and filling of depressions and bug-holes 3/8-inch or larger in width or depth with mortar. - 2.
+1. Finish F1: No special treatment is required after form removal except for curing, repair of defective concrete treatment of surface defects, removal of fins and

+- projections, filling of tie holes and filling of depressions and bug-holes 3/8-inch or larger in width or depth with mortar. - 2.
 Finish F2: All defective concrete shall be repaired, all fins, offsets, bulges and projections ground smooth, filling of tie holes and filling of depressions and bugholes 1/4-inch or larger in width or depth with mortar. - 3.
 Finish F3: All defective concrete shall be repaired, all fins, offsets, bulges and projections ground smooth and tie holes filled with grout.
-The entire surface shall then receive a light stoning or grinding using a No. 50 or No. 60 grit carborundum stone or grinding wheel to remove any latence and curing film and to open up bug-holes hidden beneath the thin surface grout film.
+The entire surface shall then receive a light stoning or grinding using a No. 50 or No. 60 grit carborundum stone or grinding wheel to remove any laitance and curing film and to open up bug-holes hidden beneath the thin surface grout film.
 The surface shall then be given a stoned-sand type architectural finish as follows: - a.
-The concrete surface shall be pre-wet for several hours or overnight before treatment.

-- b.
-While the surface is still damp, spread a sand mix, consisting of one (1) part of Type II Cement and one to one and a half (1 to 1-1/2) parts of fine sand passing the No. 70 screen mixed with enough water and an emulsified bonding agent to have the consistency of thick cream.
+The concrete surface shall be pre-wet for several hours or overnight before treatment. - b.
+While the surface is still damp, spread a sand mix, consisting of one (1) part of the appropriate Type of Cement (Type V at the Reach 26.3 Tank site, and Type II at all other locations) and one to one and a half (1 to 1-1/2) parts of fine sand passing the No. 70 screen mixed with enough water and an emulsified bonding agent to have the consistency of thick cream.
 The sand mix should be spread thinly over the damp surface with a rubber float and rubbed in over the entire area leaving only a minimum amount of material on the surface necessary to produce a sand texture, approximately 1/32-inch in thickness. - c.
 The surface shall be kept continually damp for seventy-two (72) hours following this finish treatment. - F. The schedule for formed surface finish shall be as follows: